uhh-lt/SCoT/navbar.md

 ## Save the Current Graph
-You can save a graph you have been working on to a JSON file by clicking on the "Save Graph" button in the top right-hand corner.
+You can save a graph you have been working to a local JSON file by clicking on the "Save Graph" button in the top right-hand corner.
 The name of the files is composed of the input parameters, e.g. happiness_NN_100_30.json.
 This is the graph for the targetword "happiness/NN" with 100 nodes and 30 edges per node.
 Where your graph is saved depends on your browser settings.

 The json file has the following format (pseudo code):
 ```